ThijsTerporten/Climbing-Traveller/README.md

 * In a future release there will be a news page that will give updates about everything in the climbing world.
 * In future updates there will be new sections added to each category of climbing.
 * In a future update the descriptions of each location will be in blog style from personal experience instead of using text by research.
-* In a future update the footer will be styled in a more interactive way.
-Using a pop up modal to subscribe for a newsletter.
+* In a future update the footer will be styled in a more interactive way and filling more off the blank space in between.

 ## Technologies